So you love golf, and you want to teach your kids, but aren’t quite sure where to start? Don’t worry, we have everything you need to know right here.

 - How is golf played?
 Explain that golf is played on a golf course that is divided into nine or eighteen different areas called holes.
 A round begins on the teeing ground of the first hole.

 - What are there different clubs for?
-Go over why you use different clubs, which clubs are used when etc.
+Go over why you use various clubs, which clubs are used when etc.

-Before starting it’s also important you get the right equipment to make the game more enjoyable for your kids.
+Before starting, it’s also essential you get the right equipment to make the game more enjoyable for your kids.
 There are lots of options for children’s golf clubs, depending on what fits your budget.
-Some good places to look for kid’s golf equipment are US Kids Golf or TheLittlestGolfer.
+Some good places to look for kid’s golf equipment are U.S. Kids Golf or TheLittlestGolfer.

-For younger kids, it’s especially important that you get a small, light bag with a comfortable shoulder strap.
-You will want to make sure kids are able to carry their clubs or it won’t be fun for anyone.
+For younger kids, you must get a small, light bag with a comfortable shoulder strap.
+You will want to make sure kids can carry their clubs, or it won’t be fun for anyone.

 You don’t need to get too fancy when explaining golf etiquette to kids.
-Basically they need to know that they have to respect other players by and respect the course by doing things like:
+They need to know that they have to respect other players by and respect the course by doing things like:

 - Not talking when other players are hitting the ball.

-- Not to taking their practice swings near other people.
+- Not to take their practice swings near other people.